Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions

-Eq.\,\eqref{eq:dmmx} is analogous to the kinematically constrained $\eta$-evolution proposed in \cite{Ducloue:2019ezk}; it is derived in the supplemental material.
-A further consequence is that, for the particular scale choice $\eta_f=\ln(1/x_c)$, the corresponding scale $Y_f\sim-\ln(\Pt^2\rbbpt^2)$ present in the NLO impact factor is naturally understood to be a Sudakov logarithm arising from gluons with $k_f^-\le k_g^-\lesssim q^-$.
-The plus ordering resummation scheme therefore clearly separates small-$x$ rapidity evolution from Sudakov logarithms (as well as other NLO corrections) in the NLO impact factor.
+Importantly, for scale choice $\eta_f\sim\ln(1/x_c)$, the corresponding scale $Y_f\sim-\ln(\Pt^2\rbbpt^2)$ in the NLO impact factor is now understood to be a Sudakov log due to gluons with $k_f^-\le k_g^-\lesssim q^-$.
+The target-rapidity ordered resummation scheme therefore clearly separates small-$x$ rapidity evolution from Sudakov logs (and other NLO corrections) in the NLO impact factor.

 The dijet cross-section is expanded in Fourier moments as $\der \sigma^{\lambda} = \der \sigma^{(0),\lambda} + 2\sum_{n=1}^{\infty} \der \sigma^{(2n),\lambda} \cos(2n \phi)$, where $\phi$ is the angle between $\qt$ and $\Pt$.
 At LO, the coefficients of the zeroth and second moment of this expansion are respectively proportional to the unpolarized and linearly polarized WW TMD~\cite{Dumitru:2014vka, Dumitru:2018kuw,Mantysaari:2019hkq,Boussarie:2021ybe,Zhao:2021kae}.
-To NLO accuracy, the TMD factorized expression for the azimuthally averaged dijet cross-section has the compact expression \begin{widetext}
+To NLO accuracy, the azimuthally averaged back-to-back dijet cross-section has the TMD factorized expression \begin{widetext}